Overview

 3. It integrates seamlessly into neural networks where probabilities are required (e.g., language models, image classifiers).

-• SVM losses, while historically important, are less common in modern deep learning pipelines but remain conceptually useful and are still applied in certain margin-based contexts.
+• SVM losses, while historically important, are less common in modern deep learning pipelines but remain conceptually useful and are still applied in certain margin-based contexts such as structured prediction.

 Regularized Loss Function